flyteorg/flytesnacks/cookbook/docs/getting_started/package_register.md

 - Followed the {ref}`Initializing a Flyte project <getting_started_init_flyte_project>`
   guide to create a minimal Flyte project.
 ```

-In this guide, you'll learn how to package and register your tasks and
-workflows to a Flyte cluster.
-This will enable you to scale your workloads with
-larger memory and compute requirements, schedule your workflows to run on a
-pre-defined cadence, and leverage the Flyte backend plugins like Spark.

 ## Flyte Demo Cluster